 For most companies, the working capital cycle works as follows:

 - The company purchases, on credit, materials to manufacture a product (for example, they have 90 days to pay for the raw materials).

 - The company sells its inventory in 85 days, on average. (days payable outstanding)

 - The company receives payment from customers for the products sold in 20 days, on average.

-In the first step of the process, the company get the materials it needs to produce inventory but doesn’t initially have any cash expense (purchased on credit under accounts payable).
+In the first step of the process, the company gets the materials it needs to produce inventory but doesn’t initially have any cash expense (purchased on credit under accounts payable).
 In 90 days’ time, it will have to pay for those materials.
-Eighty-five (85) days after buying the materials, the finished goods are sold, but the company doesn’t receive cash for them initially (sold on credit under accounts receivable).
+Eighty-five (85) days after buying the materials, the finished goods are sold, but the company doesn’t receive cash for them immediately, as they are sold on credit (recorded under accounts receivable).
 Twenty (20) days after selling the goods, the company receives cash, and the working capital cycle is complete.

 Working Capital Cycle Formula

 Based on the above steps, we can see that the working capital cycle formula is:

 Now that we know the steps in the cycle and the formula, let’s calculate an example based on the above information.

 - Inventory days = 85